cloudsmith-io/dt/README.md

 ## Have Fun

 ...
-And may the quack be with you.
+And may the quack be with you!